John Nolen: Comprehensive city planning

 The St. Petersburg experience disheartened Nolen, but he remained optimistic.
-His firm worked on 54 projects in Florida, including city plans for Clearwater, Sarasota, and West Palm Beach, new town plans for Clewiston and Bellaire, and neighborhood plans for University Park (Gainesville) and San Jose Estates (Jacksonville).
+His firm worked on 54 projects in Florida, including city plans for Clearwater, Sarasota, and West Palm Beach, new town plans for Clewiston and Belleair, and neighborhood plans for University Park (Gainesville) and San Jose Estates (Jacksonville).
 In 1925, Nolen finally found in "Venice an opportunity better ... than any other in Florida to apply the most advanced and most practical ideas of regional planning."
 Nolen planned Venice for the Brotherhood of Locomotive Engineers (BLE), a labor union looking to capitalize on the land boom.
 The BLE, however, was also investing for the long term.
 BLE officials envisioned a regional center for agriculture and light industry, "a place where the ordinary man could have a chance to get all that the rich have ever been able to get out of Florida."

-"Nature led the way" and the plan, Nolen wrote, "followed her way."
+"Nature led the way" and the plan, Nolen wrote, "followed her way".
 Greenbelts protected important natural features, and parkways extended from the hinterlands into Venice's downtown (Figure 1).
 A greenbelt bounded the town to the east and south, while Venice Bay marked the northern edge and the Gulf of Mexico lay to the west.
-Nolen paid special attention to the town's Gulf front location.
+Nolen paid special attention to the town's Gulf-front location.
 A linear park ran along the waterfront, with an amphitheater and beachfront park lying at the terminus of Venice Parkway, which connected the beach to the Civic Center.

 The Civic Center's grouping of parks and public buildings offered a view of the Gulf and marked the western edge of the commercial core.
 From this point east, Venice Parkway narrowed to Venice Avenue, which ran the center of a three-block commercial core between the Civic Center and Rialto Avenue.
 The Civic Center not only defined the town center, but it stood midway between the commercial core and Venice's most sublime natural feature — the Gulf of Mexico.

-In Venice, Nolen effectively balanced his design between two transcendental ideals — civic virtue and Nature.
-From City Hall, one could view the palette of Nature while surrounded by the physical form of the "civic spirit."
-An ideal site for contemplation, a vision of Nature was always at hand, but it never remained the same, shifting with the tides and the seasons.
+In Venice, Nolen effectively balanced his design between two transcendental ideals — civic virtue and nature.
+From City Hall, one could view the palette of nature while surrounded by the physical form of the "civic spirit".
+An ideal site for contemplation, a vision of nature was always at hand, but it never remained the same, shifting with the tides and the seasons.